Procedure: Work health and safety hazard management

-- The facilitator shall determine if the residual WHS hazard score is acceptable and if additional controls are required.
+- The facilitator will determine if the residual WHS hazard score is acceptable and if additional controls are required.

-- The facilitator shall lead the contributors to determine if the residual WHS rating is acceptable (score 12 or below) as per the WHS Hazard rating in Table 3.
+- The facilitator will lead the contributors to determine if the residual WHS rating is acceptable (score 12 or below) as per the WHS Hazard rating in Table 3.

-- If the score is 13 or above, the facilitator shall lead them to identify additional controls that will need to be put in place prior to seeking approval (see Table 5) and doing any work.
-The facilitator shall use the hierarchy of controls (Table 4) to find at least three controls from the highest level starting with “elimination”.
+- If the score is 13 or above, the facilitator will lead them to identify additional controls that will need to be put in place prior to seeking approval (see Table 5) and doing any work.
+The facilitator will use the hierarchy of controls (Table 4) to find at least three controls from the highest level starting with “elimination”.

 Table 4 Hierarchy of controls

 Complete removal of the hazard from the workplace

 Increasing the use of email to reduce photocopying.

 Ceasing a dangerous practice.